gabonator/LA104/readme.md

 #### Installation

-Download [manager.hex](system/bin/manager.hex) by clicking on "Raw" button, be carefull not to download the HTML page instead.
+Go to release section on top of this page, download *system.hex*.
 Power on the LA104 while holding first button.
 Connect the device using USB cable with your computer.
-New disk drive should appear, copy the manager.hex file there.
-The disk should disconnect and reconnect shortly after finishing uploading.
+New disk drive should appear, copy the *system.hex* file there.
+The disk should disconnect and reconnect shortly after the upload was finished.
 If you are lucky, you will see *manager.rdy* on the disk.
-Turn the unit off and on and copy remaining files from [system/bin](system/bin/) folder to the LA104.
+Turn the unit off and on and copy remaining files from zip archive *approot.zip* to your device.
+After power cycle a gui should appear.

 #### News